ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 The Arxil Language Specification defines the syntactic surface of the language, but its meaning is deeply rooted in a set of foundational computational and formal models.
 This specification assumes the reader's familiarity with these underlying concepts and serves as a bridge between high-level source code and their precise, low-level semantics.

-*   **AS Computational Model**: The fundamental execution paradigm of Arxil is the Tree-Stacked (AS) computational model.
+*   **AS Computational Model**: The fundamental execution paradigm of Arxil is the Arbor Strux (AS) computational model.
 Every `node` declaration, every structural operation (`psh`, `pop`, `lft`), and the very notion of state residing in fields are direct textual representations of entities and processes defined in the *AS Computational Model* document.
 This model establishes the core principles of "computation as structural evolution," node-based concurrency, and structured sharing.
 *   **Formal Semantics**: The exact, step-by-step behavior of all Arxil operations—both structural (like `Lift(n)`) and data-manipulating (like field resolution)—is formally specified using Separation Logic and operational semantics in the *AS Formal Semantics and Verification* document.
 This document provides the mathematical proof of correctness for the AS model and, by extension, for well-formed Arxil programs.
 *   **Field Resolution and Type System**: The mechanics of how field names are resolved at runtime (especially `ance` fields) and how types govern operations and memory layout are detailed in the *Arxil Field Resolution* and *Arxil Type System Architecture* documents, respectively.
-These specifications explain the two-phase pointer dereferencing process, the binding chain fulfillment model, and the contract-based nature of the `.tsltype` system.
+These specifications explain the two-phase pointer dereferencing process, the binding chain fulfillment model, and the contract-based nature of the `.arxtype` system.

 This specification **does not redefine** these foundational concepts.
 Instead, it leverages them to prescribe the correct way to write Arxil source code that faithfully encodes them.